You are here

 - Faculty and staff who schedule academic courses are not assessed a Health Service fee.

-- Student teachers and/or students on internships who are not residing in the Bloomsburg area are not liable for this fee; they may request, in writing, an exemption from the Business Office.
+- Student teachers and/or students on internships who are not residing in the Bloomsburg area are not liable for this fee.

 - Students registered in extension courses also are not assessed a health fee.